christygrant/zenodo-batch-uploader/README.md

 Create a `.env` file like this:

 ```
-DOWNLOADS_PATH=<path to downloads directory, probably creataed by the dataset-downloader>
+DOWNLOADS_PATH=<path to downloads directory, probably created by the dataset-downloader>
 ZENODO_TOKEN=<Zenodo Sandbox Token>
 ```